Integralist/integralist.co.uk/content/posts/terminal-utils.md

 Telnet's usage nowadays is a little limited due to the massive success of protocols such as SSH, but it can be interesting to play around with (although I've never really had much of a 'need' for it myself).

+> [!NOTE]
-> Note: one such tool that is more useful in this respect is [`netcat`](http://nc110.sourceforge.net/) which reads and writes data across network connections, using the TCP or UDP protocols
+> one such tool that is more useful in this respect is [`netcat`](http://nc110.sourceforge.net/) which reads and writes data across network connections, using the TCP or UDP protocols

 To use the command you type `telnet <host> <port>`.
 Once 'connected' to the host you need to provide a command to be executed, for example a `GET` request.